anouarjlidi/AgateApps/docs/maps.md

 The cache key is calculated simply by all the arguments.

+### Distance calculation

+Distances are automatically calculated based on Pythagore's theorem with all coordinates of all points of the Route.

+BUT, one can set the `forcedDistance` field, so if it is set, it forces (wow...) the `distance` attribute to be set identically as `forcedDistance`.
+This helps to hijack the distance if the visual map does not correspond enough to what you would like to have in your map.

 ### Clear Directions cache

 This cache can be cleared like any other cache by the `bin/console cache:clear` command, depending on your environment.